Shikha144/She-Safe/README.md

-# 🛡️ SheSafe – Smart Safety Companion for Women
+# 🛡️ She-Safe – Smart Safety Companion for Women

-SheSafe is a mobile-first safety app designed to support women in high-risk or unsafe environments.
+She-Safe is a mobile-first safety app designed to support women in high-risk or unsafe environments.
 The platform enables users to trigger emergency alerts, share live locations, and discreetly notify trusted contacts — all with a single gesture or voice command.

 This GitHub repository includes the front-end design and planned features for the SheSafe platform.
 It is a work in progress intended to demonstrate the core concept and support my research proposal in the domain of gender safety, tech-based interventions, and public health.